twilio/twilio-chat-demo-ios/README.md

 The first step is to bring the .framework into the project.
 The easiest way to do this is to find the .framework in the tar.bz distribution and drag-n-drop it into the project navigator, next to the existing libc++.dylib reference is a good spot.

-Next, in the ChannelListViewController.m file, find the line that Xcode will let you know is an error.
+Next, in the IPMessagingManager.m file, find the line that Xcode will let you know is an error.
 Delete that #error line and fill in a client token in the line below:

-        NSString *token = @"";
+        return nil;

 You can either paste in a client token you have generated elsewhere or update this portion of code to call out to a webservice you control that can generate tokens.